-India Association of Kansas City (IAKC) is a non-profit volunteer umbrella organization that represents all sister organizations and nonprofit organizations of the community of Indian heritage in the State of Kansas and Greater Kansas City.
+India Association of Kansas City (IAKC) is a non-profit volunteer organization that represents the people of Indian heritage in and around the greater Kansas City area – It works closely with various other organizations in the area representing different regions and cultures of India.
+It thrives to provide a common platform to enhance and foster the Indian heritage and build a sense of unity between Indian community and other Asian and American communities.
 IAKC provides information to people about the Indian community, and holds many events which are open to the public.

 Events range from dance competitions, expo’s, concerts and many more things.
 Some yearly events that we put on for the community and the public are: Independence Day of India, Republic Day, India Nite, New Year Ball.